Table of Contents

 Conclusion

-A solar power meter is a device that can measure solar power in units.
+A solar power meter is a device that measures solar power in units.
 It is bi-directional, which means it can also measure the electricity that the home exports to the grid.

 If solar meters are installed in homes, it can help reduce the amount of money spent on electricity.
 The utility company even pays consumers for excess energy if more energy is produced than consumed.